- Noogoora burr

 Noogoora burr tolerates intermittent water logging, flooding at all growth stages and salinity ranges from moderate to quite high, depending on the ecotype.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Noogoora burr and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Noogoora burr and also the optimum time for treatment.

 Impact on ecosystems and waterways

 On disturbed sites it can establish as dense patches.
-Noogoora burr is most likely to affect ground level flora, grass, herbs and forbs.
+Noogoora burr is most likely to affect:

 Agricultural and economic impacts